-Knowing that Ethiopia has one of the lowest GDPs in the world, it can very surprising the prices of the housing here, and I struggle to think how the locals manage.
+Knowing that Ethiopia has one of the lowest GDPs in the world, it can very surprising the prices of the housing here, and I struggle to think about how the locals manage.
 If you have a foreign salary it should not be a problem.
-Of course there are different standards that I will try to list here.
+Of course, there are different standards that I will try to list here.
 The prices differ from neighborhood to neighborhood and if the place comes furnished or not, but I will try to stick to a good location (Bole, Kazanches) with a furnished option:

-- Slums: many people have historically lived in adobe houses, government houses or slums that are very small and have very poor hygienic condition.
+- Slums: many people have historically lived in adobe houses, government houses or slums that are very small and have a very poor hygienic condition.
 This, obviously, is not an option for you unless you are the main character of the “City of Happiness”.
 Price: 20-500 ETB (1-15 USD)

 - Rooms: the lowest price will be found renting a room in what they call a “service” (rooms outside main old villa houses).
 Locals rent these rooms for 1000-5000 ETB and they share common facilities like the open area of the compound, shower (cold most of the time), toilet (latrine), and cooking facilities.
 I lived here for 3 months sharing a room with 3 more people.
 It was an experiment to understand the culture, but I won’t do it again.
 Price: 1000-5000 ETB (30-175 USD)

-- Condominium: this has been a trending all around the country in the recent years thanks the government’s program to destroy slums and provide fair housing for Ethiopians.
+- Condominium: this has been trending all around the country in recent years thanks to the government’s program to destroy slums and provide fair housing for Ethiopians.
 The truth is that when they get it they normally rent it out to recover back the investment that they had to make to buy it.
-We could define condominium as a G+4 social apartments, poorly finished, but at least with toilet and kitchen facilities and individual rooms (when not a studio).
+We could define condominium as a G+4 social apartment, poorly finished, but at least with toilet and kitchen facilities and individual rooms (when not a studio).
 I lived in 2 different condominiums very happily for about 3 years, but water and power cuts, cockroaches, furniture and door problems were constant.
 It is just poorly done and you have to learn to live with it.
 Price: 5000-20,000 ETB (175-750 USD)

 - Luxury apartments: some visionaries have decided to invest in luxury apartments that could be defined like condominiums, but well-done: security, generators for power cuts, satellite and internet service, parking, good furniture, etc. Price: 30.000-120.000 ETB (1000 USD – 4000 USD)

 - Houses: Now what I think here is that part of this market is spoiled because of big NGOs that pay their employees housing no matter their prices.
 Diplomats live in compounds that normally will cost from 1000 to 2000 USD in any other place of the world, but here they are inflated to 5000-10.000 USD, as the owners of the houses know that NGOs and big companies don’t have any problem paying for that.
 The consequence: inflated costs, unrealistic prices.
 Can’t wait for the boom to collapse.
-Depending on the number or rooms, location, garden area, owner niceness, and conditions of the house, prices goes from: 26.000-260.000 ETB (1000 USD – 10,000 USD)
+Depending on the number of rooms, location, garden area, owner niceness, and conditions of the house, prices go from 26.000-260.000 ETB (1000 USD – 10,000 USD)

-There are many house dealers that work on commission (10% of first month payment), and sites to find housing (though I think at a very inflated price, so I won’t list them here).
+There are many house dealers that work on commission (10% of first-month payment), and sites to find housing (though I think at a very inflated price, so I won’t list them here).